hedywings/objectbox/README.md

 <a name="API_get"></a>
 ### .get(id)

-Get an obj from the box with the given id.
+Get an obj from this box with the given id.

 **Arguments**